Ivan Ljubičić

-Ivan Ljubičić ([ǐʋan ʎûbitʃitɕ]; born 19 March 1979) is a Croatian former professional tennis player.
+Ivan Ljubičić ([ǐʋan ʎûbitʃitɕ]; born 19 March 1979) is a Croatian former professional tennis player, coach and Tennis TV commentator.
 He reached a career-high Association of Tennis Professionals (ATP) world No. 3 singles ranking on 1 May 2006.
-His career highlights include reaching a Grand Slam semifinal at the 2006 French Open, and an ATP World Tour Masters 1000 title at the Indian Wells Masters in 2010 as well as 3 other finals, 2 of them coming in 2005 at Madrid and Paris, and the other at the Miami Masters in 2006.
+His career highlights include reaching a major semifinal at the 2006 French Open, and a Masters title at the Indian Wells Masters in 2010.
+He also contested three other Masters finals, two in 2005 at Madrid and Paris, and the other at the 2006 Miami Open.

-Since retiring, Ljubičić has coached ATP top 3 players Milos Raonic and Roger Federer.
-He was credited with Federer's improved backhand, especially evident on high shots, and tactical change of taking shots much earlier, taking more time, pace, and rhythm off his opponents at the same time making his overall game more offensive.
+Since retiring, Ljubičić has coached ATP top-3-ranked players Milos Raonic and Roger Federer.
+He was credited with Federer's improved backhand later in his career, especially evident on high shots, as well as introducing tactical changes of taking shots much earlier: taking more time, pace, and rhythm off opponents and simultaneously making Federer's game more offensive.

 Tennis career

 Ljubičić turned pro in 1998.
 During his career, he achieved his best results in indoor tournaments played on carpet or hardcourt.
 He reached consecutive indoor Masters finals in 2005 at Madrid and Paris, losing both of them in 5 sets.
 Ljubičić and Mario Ančić were the first doubles team to defeat Bob and Mike Bryan in Davis Cup history, and only one of four to have done that, the other teams being France's Arnaud Clément and Michaël Llodra, Brazil's Marcelo Melo and Bruno Soares and Serbia's Nenad Zimonjić and Ilija Bozoljac.
 Ljubičić helped Croatia win the 2005 Davis Cup, their first ever title, where they triumphed over the Slovakian Davis Cup team in the final.
 He qualified for the year-end Tennis Masters Cup in 2005 and 2006.

 Ljubičić served as the ATP Players' Council president and in 2008 became one of the few active players to serve on the ATP Board of Directors.
 He won his first Masters title in 2010, and retired in 2012 at the Monte-Carlo Masters.

 After retirement, Ljubičić has worked as a coach and manager for several top 5 players.